 - The American people deserve to know the extent to which the Fed has purchased private assets at home and abroad.

 - Many Americans have become interested in the Federal Reserve in recent years.
 America's representatives in Washington, D.C. need to also become a lot more interested in how this government institution affects the American economy.

 - The role and the activities of the Federal Reserve are long overdue for examination, reassessment, and ultimately, thoughtful reform.
 Can the Federal Reserve pursue both stable prices and full employment, or does its currency manipulation cause malinvestment, inflation, and prolonged unemployment?

 - Conduct an audit to provide true transparency of the Federal Reserve's lending practices.

 - Establish clear Congressional oversight.

-- Get the Federal Reserve out of the business of creating money, quantitative easing and other efforts to override the free market.
+- Get the Federal Reserve out of the business of printing money and buying debt through quantitative easing.